sphinx-labs/sphinx/specs/sphinx-module-proxy.md

 ## High-Level Invariants

-- There can only be one active Merkle root in a `SphinxModuleProxy` at a time.
+- There must be at most one active Merkle root in a `SphinxModuleProxy` at a time.
 - A Merkle root must contain at most one deployment per chain.
 - Each leaf in a Merkle tree must be submitted exactly once.
 - The leafs in a Merkle tree must be submitted in ascending order on each chain according to the leaf's index.